DERRIMAKO/DERRIMAKO/README.md

 - 👋 Hi, I’m DERRICK MAKORI
-- I'm interested in QGIS mapping
+- I'm interested in Geospatial Analysis
-- 👀 I’m interested in  R language
+- 👀 I’m interested in  Python language
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on statistical analysis with R
+- 💞️ I’m looking to collaborate on Spatial analysis with python
 - 📫 How to reach me ...

 <!---